redhat-cop/namespace-configuration-operator/README.md

 ### ServiceAccount with Special Permission

-Another scenario is an application needs to talk to the master API and needs to specific permissions to do that.
+Another scenario is an application that needs to talk to the master API and needs specific permissions to do that.
 As an example, we are creating a service account with the `registry-viewer` and `registry-editor` accounts.
 Here is what we can do:

 ```yaml
 apiVersion: redhatcop.redhat.io/v1alpha1